There Are Mixed Signals on the Chart for Ardelyx Inc. (ARDX)

 Sponsored

-As well, it is important to consider ARDX stock ratios such as price-to-sales, which is currently 15.83.ARDX’s price to book ratio for the most recent quarter was 7.31, resulting in an 6.67 price to cash per share for the period.
+As well, it is important to consider ARDX stock ratios such as price-to-sales, which is currently 15.27.ARDX’s price to book ratio for the most recent quarter was 7.61, resulting in an 6.43 price to cash per share for the period.

 How does Ardelyx Inc. (ARDX) stock rate among analysts?
 Buy, sell, or hold?